Geometrically formal 4-manifolds with nonnegative sectional curvature: Introduction

+One may compare the corollary to an older result by B.~Kleiner where instead of geometric formality one assumes that there are sufficiently many isometries.
+In this case there are two further possible homeomorphism types.
+He shows (\cite[Thm.~1.0.2]{Kl} and \cite[Thm.~1]{SY}) that a simply connected compact oriented $4$-dimensional Riemannian manifold with $K\ge0$ which has a nontrivial isometric $\mathrm{U}(1)$-action must be homeomorphic to $S^4$, to $\C\P^2$, to $S^2\times S^2$, to $\C\P^2\sharp\C\P^2$ or to $\C\P^2\sharp\overline{\C\P}^2$.
 Here $\overline{\C\P}^2$ denote the complex projective plane with the reversed orientation (the one not induced by the complex structure).
-Using work of Fintushel \cite{F} one can replace ``homeomorphic'' by ``diffeomorphic'' in this theorem, compare e.g.\ \cite{GG} and the references given therein.
+Using work of Fintushel \cite{Fi} one can replace ``homeomorphic'' by ``diffeomorphic'' in this theorem, compare e.g.\ \cite{GG} and the references given therein.